SDR vs BDR: Build High-Performance Sales Teams in 2026

 When to Lean Outbound

 Outbound is more expensive per lead.
 But it’s controllable.
 Need more pipeline?
 Dial up outbound.
-(Within limits.)
+When marketing pipeline dries up, BDR teams can increase volume within weeks.
+This flexibility is worth premium investment.

 The Hybrid Model